vic-ma/howtodismantle.github.io/_posts/2024-08-06-I-O-Lets-Go-Unleashing-the-ICP-DAS-ET-2254-with-MQTT-and-Peakboard.md

 ![image](/assets/2024-08-06/020.png)

-Next, we go to the tab **MQTT** and connect the device to an MQTT broker.
+Next, we go to the **MQTT** tab and connect the device to an MQTT broker.
 We set the broker to `test.mosquitte.org` and set the main topic name to `dismantle/`.
 All MQTT message exchanges happen under this main topic.

 ![image](/assets/2024-08-06/030.png)

-Let's jump to the input setting under the "DI" tab.
-To make sure, that every state change generates an MQTT message, we must change the setting "State-Change-Publish" to "Yes".
+Next, we go to the **DI** tab and look at the input section.
+To make sure that each state change generates an MQTT message, we turn on **State-Change-Publish** for each input pin.

 ![image](/assets/2024-08-06/040.png)